 Another reason for the exceptional quality of this coffee is because of the small quantity produced is given much more attention too than coffee produced in other parts of the world.

-The excellent flavor of this coffee has won 2 Gold Start Awards for flavor by the United Kingdoms Guild of Fine Foods for this year.
+The excellent flavour of this coffee has won 2 Gold Start Awards for flavour by the United Kingdoms Guild of Fine Foods for this year.

 The coffee is sold by Sea Island Coffee of London England, a partner of St. Helena Coffee Company, and can be found on Amazon, where you can check for the price.